Eagllus/html5_notification/README.md

 HTML5 Notification
 ==================

-During a project for [Nedap Healtcare](http://www.nedap-healthcare.com/) I wanted to use the<br />
+During a project for [Nedap Healtcare](http://www.nedap-healthcare.com/) I wanted to use the Web Notification API.<br/>
-Web Notification API.
-So I decided that I would right a jQuery plugin that could be used to<br />
-use the Web Notification.<br />
+So I decided that I would write a jQuery plugin that could be used to use the Web Notification.<br />

 HTML5 Notification uses the [W3C Web Notification API](http://www.w3.org/TR/notifications/)<br />
-At the moment FireFox (v22 - beta) and Safari uses the current version of the W3C Notification.<br />
+At the moment FireFox and Safari uses the current version of the W3C Notification.<br />
 Chrome still uses an older version on webkitNotification.<br />
 Internet Explorer (v11) will support Notification.
 (Still working on this)<br />